Want to stay in your home as your age? You first have to understand the 5 stages of aging.

 Almost everyone will go through age-related changes and need more help through the years.
 But what that looks like in any given situation varies.

 We’ve covered why you’ll want to enable your aging parents to live in place instead of assisted living facilities.
 Staying at home can form a better option for many people well into their later life stages.

 We totally understand that this might feel challenging for you to bring up.
 As a rule, people don’t like change.
 And most parents don’t ever get used to their kids being in charge.

 However, if you approach the topic with a blend of tact, sensitivity, and situational logic, you can help them appreciate the quality of life improvements that accompany home redesign.

 We already mold homes to suit our lifestyle at other ages.
 Why not adapt residences with aging?

 Why not make a hospitable place to continue those normal activities that help your aging mom, dad, aunt, uncle, or any loved one feel self-reliant and secure?

 The bottom line?
 For many seniors, aging in place is just a better alternative.
 And it usually offers both the elder and their adult children greater peace of mind.

-Even better?
-You may be surprised by how attainable it is.
-No matter where in the normal aging process your loved one is at, there are likely things you can do to upgrade their space — or yours.
-So they don’t have to move into a senior community.
-And the earlier you start the process, the better it will likely be for both you and them.
+Plus, you may be surprised by how attainable it is.
+No matter where in the normal aging process your loved one is, you can likely upgrade their space — or yours.
+And you can never start the process too early.